kahi-framework/kahi-ui.nbn.dev/content/docs/overlays/overlay.md

 [[properties."Overlay.Container"]]
 name="focus_target"
-description="Configures the element given focus when `logic_state` is enabled.
+description="Configures the element given focus when `logic_state` is active.
 Otherwise, the first focusable element found will be used." types=["null", "HTMLElement", "string"]

 [[properties."Overlay.Container"]]